 The primary midwife will undertake a full assessment following acceptance into Continuity program.
 Your primary midwife will arrange for you to meet other health professionals who will provide care for your planned homebirth, including the support midwife.

 You will continue to receive comprehensive midwifery services throughout the continuum of your pregnancy, childbirth and the postnatal period, from your primary and support midwives.

 What is the role of my midwife when I am in labour?

 Your midwife will closely monitor you and your baby by listening to your baby’s heartbeat and regularly checking your blood pressure, pulse, temperature and progress of labour.
 Your midwife will offer professional and emotional support to guide you through your labour and openly discuss any changes needed to your birth plan in order to maintain your safety and that of your baby.

 What equipment will be required for the birth?

 When you have reached 36 weeks gestation, your midwife will provide you with a homebirth kit which will contain the routinely used equipment for your birth.
-You will be able to collect the kit from the Birth Centre.
-You will also be asked to collect an oxygen cylinder from British Oxygen Company (BOC), located in Fyshwick, and a medication pack from the Hospital Pharmacy, to store in your refrigerator.
+Two oxygen cylinders will be delivered from British Oxygen Company (BOC) to your home, they will call to arrange a time.
+A medication pack from the Hospital Pharmacy, to store in your refrigerator.